-Sometimes dogs just don’t get on.
-They may get bored of each other or step over an invisible line in the sand when it comes to food or their owner’s cuddles.
+Sometimes dogs just don't get on.
+This can be the case between unknown dogs or even between dogs of the same household, who may get bored of each other or step over an invisible line in the sand when it comes to food or their owner's cuddles.

-The belligerents are usual entire male dogs that have reached or passed 'puberty'.
-If these dogs are not neutered their drive to mate will see them overly territorial and with a constant need to assert their dominance.
+This is more likely to happen with entire male dogs that have reached or passed 'puberty'.
 Most dogs will reach their equivalent of human puberty between six and nine months of age.
+However, all dogs may be aggressive, as it is normal form of communication for them.

 How to spot aggression in dogs